What are Wrinkles?

 Wrinkles mainly happen on the parts of the body that get the most sun exposure, including the face, neck, the backs of the hands, and the tops of the forearms.

-Factors that promote wrinkling include:
+Things that promote wrinkling include:

 - Skin type (people with light-colored skin and blue eyes are more susceptible to sun damage)